kenjim21/CLI-Query-Performance/README.md

 # Execution

-For ease, the command line tool container is set to stay up run, thus to test the program, the format of the command will be
+For ease, the command line tool container is set to stay up running, thus to test the program, the format of the command will be

     docker exec -it cli-tool CLI-query-performance --workers=$numberOfWorkers $sourceOfCSVData